Hilary0405/holbertonschool-low_level_programming/functions_nested_loops/README.md

 ## Task 1 :sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game
 This programs prints the alphabet using only _putchar and follow with  a new line

+## Task 2 : 10x alphabet
+This program print the alphabet 10 times, using putchart twice only